davidaltman920/cdm-gh-practice/your-turn.md

 <hr />

 <div class="alert alert-info">
 <strong>EXT:</strong> All done with the main activity and still have time left?
-Head back to the main folder and read the file called <a href="../murray--four-affordances.md">murray--four-affordances.md</a>, and follow the prompts inside it.
+Read the file called <a href="ext--murray--four-affordances.md">ext--murray--four-affordances.md</a>, and follow the prompts inside it.
 </div>